 The different types of market segmentation

-To succeed, marketers must understand their target audience and potential customers.
-Small business owners may understand their customers by speaking to them informally, while a Fortune 500 analyst might need in-depth research and focus groups to learn more about theirs.
+To succeed, marketers must understand their target audience.
+Small business owners may understand their target customers by speaking to them informally, while a Fortune 500 analyst might need in-depth research and focus groups to learn more about theirs.
 Understanding customers improves decision-making across an organization, not only in marketing.

 This segmentation strategy focuses on an individual's psychological and emotional needs and motivators.
 It may sound complicated to uncover, but tools are available to help you learn what customers use your solution for.
 Techniques like market research, focus groups, and surveys can help you better understand your target audience.